vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 - **Randomize**: Allowing Microsoft to select payloads automatically.

 #### Individual Simulation - Payload Selection:
 - Only one payload can be configured per simulation.
+You can choose to create multiple individual simulations with different target users, send times, and payloads.

 > **NOTE**: It’s important to note that even in an automated simulation, only one payload is sent out per launch.
 All targeted users will receive the same payload (phishing email).